Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180909.md

 ### Other Comments:

 _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+* Team elected to focus initially on LDWS; summary of decision is discussed in Week 2 assignment response
+  * Some additional research and study by the team may be needed to learn about the details of implementing the function